fennekit/spring-cloud-config-decode/Fennekit.SpringCloudConfig.Decrypt/Readme.md

 # RSA encryption

 The plain text is encrypted as in the case of AES encryption (be it with some additional config options (salt, strong)).
+It uses a random 16 byte secret.
-The secret used to AES encrypt is then encrypted with a public key.
+The secret used to AES encrypt is then encrypted with a public key using RSA.
-The RSA encrypted secret is then concatenated with the AES cipher text and returned as a BASE64 encoded string.
+The RSA encrypted secret is then concatenated with the result from AES encryption (IV concatenated with ciphertext) and returned as a BASE64 encoded string.